How should we behave at PDGA events?

 As both, we’ve witnessed the sport develop in New Zealand over the decades, to the stage we are at now, where some tournaments are becoming so well-supported that to ensure your place at these events, early registration will soon become necessary.

-And so it is with this ever-increasing participation, along with the ever-increasing numbers of PDGA sanctioned events being held here, that we turn our attention to the important subject of adherence to the PDGA tournament rules.
+And so it is with this ever-increasing participation, along with the ever-increasing numbers of PDGA members and PDGA-sanctioned events being held here, that we turn our attention to the important subject of adherence to the PDGA tournament rules.

-And, as cash prizes start to become the norm for NZ National Tour Events, this subject will become even more relevant.
+And, as cash prizes start to become the more common for NZ National Tour Events, this subject will become even more relevant.

 How to avoid disqualification